 - 1990 Act 148, known as the Confidentiality of HIV-Related Information Act. - 1976 Act 143, known as the Mental Health Procedures Act. - 1970 Act 10, the law permitting in certain cases consent by minors to medical, dental and health services.

-• Federal law, including the Family Educational Rights and privacy Act of 1974 and the Health Insurance Portability and Accountability Act of 1996.
+• Federal law, including the Health Insurance Portability and Accountability Act of 1996.

 Use of records